ikolokotronis/Web-Store-App/README.md

 ## About The Project

 This is my bootcamp graduation project.
-Register and buy products with fake money or personalize the app with your ideas and create your own theme.

-<b>Want to set up your own store?</b> Go to <a href="#own-store-setup">this</a> section
+A model for a online shop with musical instruments.
+Comes with a backend built in django & a frontend music-themed.

+<b>Store setup is <a href="#own-store-setup">here</a></b>

 <p align="right">(<a href="#top">back to top</a>)</p>